trilinos/ForTrilinos/doc/install.rst

   changes for ForTrilinos.

 - New features in Trilinos, and new support by ForTrilinos, can result in minor version number changes.
-Features removed by a minor version change in Trilinos may also result in a minor version change.
+Features removed or deprecated by a minor version change in Trilinos may also result in a minor version change.

 - Minor changes to the SWIG-Fortran implementation (which don't affect the interface in the .F90 files) result in a patch version.